SvenGroot/Ookii.CommandLine/README.md

 directory.
 You can run the unit tests using `dotnet test`.
 The tests should pass on all platforms (Windows and Linux have been tested).

-The tests are built and run for both .Net 6.0 and .Net Framework 4.8.
+The tests are built and run for .Net 7.0, .Net 6.0, and .Net Framework 4.8.
 Running the .Net Framework tests on a non-Windows platform may require the use of [Mono](https://www.mono-project.com/).

 Ookii.CommandLine uses a strongly-typed resources file, which will not update correctly unless the `Resources.resx` file is edited with [Microsoft Visual Studio](https://visualstudio.microsoft.com/).